Fischer–Tropsch process: Process efficiency

 Using conventional FT technology the process ranges in carbon efficiency from 25 to 50 percent and a thermal efficiency of about 50% for CTL facilities idealised at 60% with GTL facilities at about 60% efficiency idealised to 80% efficiency.

 Fischer–Tropsch in nature

 A Fischer–Tropsch-type process has also been suggested to have produced a few of the building blocks of DNA and RNA within asteroids.
 Similarly, the hypothetical abiogenic petroleum formation requires some naturally occurring FT-like processes.

+Biological Fischer-Tropsch-type chemistry can be carried out by the enzyme nitrogenase at ambient conditions.